hoonbyun/CarND_Traffic_Sign_Classifier_P2/writeup_template.md

 | Yield		| Yield     							|
 | Speed limit (50km/h) | Dangerous curve to the right |

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
+The accuracy with the additional traffic signs is lower than the test data accuracy which is 92.5% but the sample size of the new images is only 6, so If I test more samples, the accuracy would be getting closer, as expected my model failed one of the speed signs, the 50 km speed limit sign is detected as Dangerous curve to the right which is very irrelative, I guess the numbers or letters seem more challenge for the model for the traffic sign since the size of the letters become shrinked after resizing them, in overall my model did goog job on the new images.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)